Angel Tree Christmas Assistance

 What is Angel Tree?

 Angel Tree is a unique holiday assistance program that connects a generous individual or group with a deserving child (or “Angel”) in need.
-Parents can sign up for assistance in the fall and pick up their Angels’ gifts in December.
-Angel adoption takes place during November and December.
+Sign up for assistance Oct.
+10-22 and your Angels’ gifts will be ready to pick up on Dec.
+15. Angel adoption is Nov.
+14-19 at area malls.

 Every Christmas there are children lacking life’s vital needs because their families are struggling financially and cannot afford the expense.
 The Salvation Army’s Angel Tree program has been running for 30 years to ensure that these children have a wonderful holiday season with their families.